Frequently Asked Questions

 When is the next support group?

 The center is not holding support groups at this time.
-Individual counseling is available by calling the office at 210.497.0800.
+Individual counseling for women only is available by calling the Sue Clifford, LPC-S, at 210.887.2122.